 Meat industry lobby groups are making aggressive moves against plant-based alternatives.
 But the consumers are catching on.

-Reducing meat consumption is one of the best things you can do to reduce your environmental impact.
+Studies show that reducing meat consumption is one of the best things you can do to reduce your environmental impact.
 Livestock farming has a vast environmental footprint, contributing to 18% of our total greenhouse gas emissions.
 Calorie per calorie, replacing the meat with equally nutritious plants would reduce emissions by more than 90%, while also reducing biodiversity degradation.
-Producing one kilogram of beef (2.2 lbs) requires 25 kilograms of grain to feed the animal, and uses up roughly 15,000 litres of water.
+Producing one kilogram of beef (2.2 lbs) requires 25 kilograms of grain to feed the animal, and uses up roughly 15,000 liters of water.
 Meanwhile, pork is a little less resource-intensive and chicken even less still, but they are still much worse than non-meat alternatives.
 In other words, this isn’t just a matter of ethics and animal welfare — it’s a practical environmental problem, with far-reaching effects.

 This perspective has helped shift the conversation around meat and plant alternatives.
 The main argument against meat used to be ethical — we’re killing animals when we could simply not kill them.
 But now, the discussion has shifted, and sustainability has moved to the forefront.